Setup & Migration

 Location Wizard

-The Location Wizard is a visual tool for generating warehouse locations in bulk.
-Unlike the CSV import, the wizard lets you define ranges and patterns to create locations programmatically.
+The Location Wizard (Setup > Location Wizard) is a visual tool for generating a four-level warehouse hierarchy — Zone → Aisle → Shelf → Bin — in bulk.
+Unlike the CSV import, the wizard lets you specify counts at each level and previews the plan before writing anything to the database.

 For full details on the Location Setup Wizard, see Warehouse > Location Setup Wizard.